BSc(Hons) Forensic Science

 Careers / Further study

-Graduates are employed in many different types of laboratory and a significant number become science teachers.
-The scientific problem solving, numerical and communication skills gained in this degree enable graduates to enter many other sectors, from financial services to the legal profession.
-Graduates from the Forensic Science courses at UWE Bristol have found careers with some of the country's largest forensic science providers, including LGC Forensics, Orchid Cellmark and Key Forensics, as well as in a range of roles with the Police Service.
+Graduates have gone onto work with some of the country's largest forensic science providers, including LGC Forensics, Orchid Cellmark and Key Forensics, as well as in a range of roles with the Police.

 Full Time Course

 Supplementary fee information

 This refers to items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 We are pleased to confirm that our New students webpages are now available for students starting this course in September 2023.
 Here you can find links to useful information about registering, course start dates, arriving on campus what to expect before and when you arrive.

 We automatically send a message via your Welcome website plus an email to notify you once your Preparing to Study information is available.
 It is important that you regularly check your Welcome website for new messages.

 - Contextual tariff: See our contextual offers page.